wick3dr0se/bashin/lib/core/README.md

 A library of very useful loop helper procedures

 ### Skip
-Skip N or 1 loop iterations
+Skip N or 1 loop iterations.
+Iterations are stored to the $SKIP builtin
 ```bash
 skip <N>
 ```